RKelln/5-directions/public/writing/ppf.md

 [Vannevar Bush](https://en.wikipedia.org/wiki/Vannevar_Bush), who founded the company that became Raytheon Technologies and initiated the Manhattan Project, also inspired generations of computer scientists in his 1945 essay [_As We May Think_](https://en.wikipedia.org/wiki/As_We_May_Think) that described the [_memex_](https://en.wikipedia.org/wiki/Memex), an electromechanical device in which individuals would compress and store all of their books, records, and communications, record new information such as photos, make comments and create and follow links between all the documents.

+Notes:
+[Vannevar Bush](https://en.wikipedia.org/wiki/Vannevar_Bush), who founded the company that became Raytheon Technologies and initiated the Manhattan Project, also inspired generations of computer scientists in his 1945 essay [_As We May Think_](https://en.wikipedia.org/wiki/As_We_May_Think) that described the [_memex_](https://en.wikipedia.org/wiki/Memex), an electromechanical device in which individuals would compress and store all of their books, records, and communications, record new information such as photos, make comments and create and follow links between all the documents.

 <!-- .slide: id="High-level-programming-languages" data-state="history" data-background-image="../images/Grace_Hopper.webp" data-background-position="right" data-background-size="contain" data-background-opacity="0.8" data-audio-advance="-1" -->
 ## 1952 <!-- .element: class="year" -->
 ## High level programming languages
 ### Grace Hopper

+[Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) was an American computer scientist and US Navy rear admiral.
+She was the first to conceive of programming using english language and compiling to machine language.

+Notes:
 [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) was an American computer scientist and US Navy rear admiral.
 She was the first to conceive of programming using english language and compiling to machine language.